2 FlexiBowl® and 2 Cameras#

 Switch#

 The Switch is always required in multi-device configurations.
-For code, electrical specifications, and physical specifications, see the dedicated section:
+For code, electrical and physical specifications, see the dedicated section:

 → Switch